jez/blog/source/_posts/2014-12-22-ruby-virtualenvs.markdown

 After a bit of reflection, I realized I should be trying to solve the underlying
 problem: different projects had different dependencies, and gems from one project were bleeding into gems from another.
-If you're a Python developer, you don't have this issue: [virtualenvwrapper][venv], `pip` and `requirements.txt` files make this a non-issue.
+If you're a Python developer, you don't have this issue: [virtualenvwrapper][venv], `pip`, and `requirements.txt` files make this a non-issue.

-After looking into a similar Ruby solution, I came up with [this blog post][venv-ruby] outlining how you can do the exact same thing using virtualenvs but with Ruby gems!
-You should definitely check it out if you're in the same boat.
+After looking into if there existed a similar Ruby solution, I came up with [this blog post][venv-ruby] outlining how you can do the exact same thing using virtualenvs but with Ruby gems!
+Once again, it needed a little bit of modification so that everything works again as you'd expect when you `deactivate`.
 Add these lines to your virtualenv's `postactivate` script:

 ```python $VIRTUAL_ENV/bin/postactivate
 export OLD_GEMHOME="$GEM_HOME"